LoyolaChicagoBooks/introcs-csharp/rst/lab-number-game.rst

     | Guess the number:  **29**
     | Good job!
 You win!

-You could alspo make the game stop immediately,
+You could also make the game stop immediately,
 (since you know the secret number):

     | Guess the number:  **29**